wazo-platform/wazo-doc/source/system/xivo-dird/configuration.rst

    the columns used for the lookup.
 Any column containing the search term substring will be a lookup result.

-source_to_display_columns:
+format_columns:
-   a dictionary describing the mapping between the source column name and the display field identifier.
+    a mapping between result fields and a format string.
+The new key will be added to the result, if this name already exists in the result, it will be replaced with the new value.
+The syntax is a python format string.
+See https://docs.python.org/2/library/string.html#formatspec for a complete reference.